acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

  - `ctrl`+`alt`+`shiftlock`
 While this time i did'nt added `ctrl`+`shiftlock`=`ctrl`+`tab` as it's possible to use it already, and more the ctrl+shiftlock could not works as excepted, and the only way to change the `CAPSLOCK` status is send one of the two key combination, by pairs, no others, but i guess i could try it too and why not use a combination to pause the current script, this is doable by using the AHK routine sendmessage, see doc version 1.1, the most reliable version, the L version.

-##End.1.
----
-1.
-1. The followings statements are true for both version 2 and 3:
-- The `shift` lock key is ready to be combined with either ctrl, shift, win, alt ,altgr rightwin,but not right ctrl, combo lets it complete.

-- The key `tab` can be combined at the same time or before any other key you would, ex: operator `&`.

-- The key `tab` is pressed at the same time and before the key exponent, trigger the `tab` that moves the mouse coordinate and send a real `²`, it triggers the send window to desktop or to front, following by the time the key is `down`.

-- Don't need anymore to blacklist certain apps like steam.exe, all bugs solved and were only temporary during tests.

 ##V5 AND KEYS
 ---
 The version 5 stopped send continually all the `control` keys and determines application behavior with `modifiers`, the version 4 was perfect to find this even with a timer of 500 to let it less intrusive especially in editors like sublime text, but more, that version added competitive shortcuts to execute permanently, not only the shortcut made that include the `control` key in it was affected but those with another key in combination with `backslash`, just like they could be started with that same second key, the `backslash` on my keyboard as first key of two in a combination, without need to keep it pressed all along, without really send it as application or other OS levels can recognize.